Florencia-Harmath/Project-Hera/README.md

 # HERA Cosmetica

 HERA Cosmetica is an ecommerce that offers beauty and feminine care products for sale.
+The project is created with the React library, using vite as a compilation tool.
+The styles were created with css module.

 ## Table of Contents